Kguo-cs/ntu_private/README.md

 #discriminator sa
 #airl , other reward learning method

-#noise to input to discriminator

 #a parameter to disappear  other cannot see it ,it can see other
-#dropout 0.5 input and 0.75 hidden
 #discount 0.97 − 0.99
 #t is best to use as large as possible replay buffers for sampling negative examples

 #less agent:  bad

-# token : train
+#token : train

-# temporal full discrimiantor
+#temporal full discrimiantor

+no done:

+# noise to input to discriminator
+#dropout 0.5 input and 0.75 hidden